The video link below has been aimed primarily at WordPress Sites. But some of the content will be relevant for any photography website.

 But it is doesn’t have a huge impact on how Google ranks Your Webpage in the SERP.

 Social media is important in bringing people to your site.
-That, in turn, has got to be an influencing factor in SEO.
+That, in turn, has got to be a positive ranking signal.
 How much Google is influenced by your Social Media presence – only Google knows.

 Social Media is transitory.
 So your site might get a short term boost in the SERP if your social media accounts are getting a spike in traffic.